How to Deal With a Real Estate Bidding War

 - Home sale contingency

-In bidding wars, to make their offer more appealing to a seller, a buyer may waive some of these things.
+In bidding wars, a buyer may waive some of these things to make their offer more appealing to a seller.

 Buyers will sometimes try to add a contingency that their current home must sell first before they buy your home.
 These contingencies can lead to trouble, particularly where the buyer’s existing home has to sell before buying yours.
-It is almost a complete waste of time to consider a home sale contingency.
+Considering a home sale contingency is almost a complete waste of time.

 Make Sure The Buyer Doesn’t Have A House They Need to Sell!